|

-North Berwick Sea Side and Beach
+North Berwick Seaside and Beach

 A few miles south of North Berwick is East Fortune Airfield.
 Here you find Scotland's National Museum of Flight.
 Each July this hosts the East Fortune Airshow.
 Close by is Athelstaneford, birthplace of the Saltire, Scotland's flag, celebrated by the Flag Heritage Centre in the grounds of Athelstaneford Parish Kirk.
 Other places of interest are Dirleton Castle, Glenkinchie distillery and Newhailes House in Musselburgh, a restored 17th century manor.